jgraph/www.diagrams.net-source/_posts/2020-10-14-install-insert-diagram-confluence-cloud.md

 Your trial license will automatically convert into monthly billing once the trial period has ended.
 If you would prefer, you can [request Atlassian generate a quote for annual billing](/doc/faq/generate-quote-drawio-confluence-cloud.html).

+## Add a whiteboard to a Confluence Cloud page

+To quickly [collaborate with your remote team on an online whiteboard](/blog/online-whiteboard-confluence.html), you can use draw.io in your Confluence instance.

+1. Edit a page, type ``/draw``, and select the [_draw.io Board_ macro](/blog/drawio-board-macro.html) to create an insert a new diagram using the simple whiteboard-like Sketch editor theme.
+2. Save the diagram and publish the page so all of your team member can see and edit it.
+It's best to set these pages and draw.io Board diagrams up as part of your meeting preparation.

 ## Insert diagrams in Confluence Cloud

 Now that you have installed the draw.io app for Confluence Cloud, you can create a diagram and insert it into a page.